Boruca: Tamales

 Tamales can be prepared using rice, corn, or beans.
 All three types are considered special and served only at specific occasions, such as birthdays and when guests come to Boruca.
 The rice tamale is made by mixing uncooked rice with salt and oil.
 This compound can also be seasoned with chili, onion, ayote, or additional salt.
 Once finished, the rice is placed on a bijagua leaf, followed by pork and a final layer of rice.
 The leaf is then folded around the rice and pork and tied.
 The dish must cook for at least six hours.
 The corn variant is prepared in the same way, except that corn is used instead of rice and must only be cooked for one hour.
 The bean version can be made in the same manner but uses mashed beans instead of corn.
 The rice is most common.

 Carne ahumada

 Carne ahumada is a traditional dish that is still consumed regularly today.
 It is prepared by seasoning pork with salt, onions, and garlic and smoking it in the fire for at least one hour.
-The longer the pork is smoked for the longer it can last without refrigeration.
+The longer the pork is smoked, the longer it can last without refrigeration.